jjtara/iot-arduino/README.md

 # iot-arduino
-This repository contains sample(s) for connecting Arduino devices to the IBM Internet of Things Foundation with a DHT22 sensor.
+This repository contains sample(s) for connecting Arduino UNO+Ethernet Shield with a DHT22 sensor to the IBM Internet of Things Foundation.
 I include all the libraries needed to run out of the box this sketch.
 Just connect the DHT22 to digital pin 2.